 “Of course, it is,” I respond.
 Why wouldn’t she go home with Elliot?
 “Did you guys have a fight?”
 She looks up at me.

 “No… no, nothing like that.
 I just…” she sighs again.
 “I’m in love with him, Ana.
 I know I am.
 I know that it hasn’t been that long, but we’ve spent nearly every waking moment together since we’ve met outside of work and I know that I’m in love with him.
 It scares me shitless.”
 She finishes her wine.

 “Why does it scare you, Val?”
 I ask.

-“Get your ass up or I will drag you and you know that I can!”
+“Get your ass up or I’ll drag you and you know that I can!”
 I shout.

-“Good grief what is her problem?”
+“Good grief, what’s her problem?”
 Val starts the conversation.
 My problem is you, you moron!

 “I don’t know,” Elliot answers.
 “I thought you were supposed to be more relaxed when you come back from vacation.”

 “So, did I. What the hell happened in Anguilla?”